 I haven’t felt those continuous endless summer days since I left California all those many years ago.

 Crete is the largest island in Greece, located in the southern part of the Aegean Sea, and for the most part it is sunny every freakin’ day here in the summer.

 I adore the long summer days, where the sun doesn’t set until 8:30.
 And when the sun does set, it takes ages to get dark, sometimes not getting completely dark outside until an hour after the sun has set.
 The light seems to go on forever.

 The Aquamarine Water Color

 It’s not quite tropical blue, but not that deep blue you find on the West Coast of the US either.
 I don’t know how to describe it except that it’s purely Mediterranean, a color that is its own category.

-It’s hard to resist wanting to dive in every time I see the ocean, the color is so damn beautiful.
+It’s hard to resist wanting to dive in every time I see the ocean and those Mediterranean beaches, the color is so damn beautiful.

 I’m staying in an inexpensive dorm right near the ocean and just outside Heraklion city center, and my balcony is one of my favorite aspects of my stay here.